microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end-to-end.md

 9. For the **IoT Hub Device ID**, type **oilwells001**.

-10. Enter your Endorsement Key and Registration Id, then select the **Enable** toggle for the IoT Edge Device setting.
+10. Enter your Endorsement Key and Registration Id, then select the **True** toggle for the IoT Edge Device setting.

     ![Add Enrollment dialog with the endorsement key and registration id populated.](media/ex2_image010.png "The Add Enrollment dialog")